Scuba Diving Indonesia – how to choose where to dive

 There is no exhaustive list of Indonesian dive sites.
 There isn’t even an exhaustive list of dive areas.
-Dive operations are opening in, and liveaboards are giving access to, new areas, and new dive sites are being discovered all the time, even at existing resorts.
+New dive sites and aggregations are being discovered all the time, even at existing resorts.

 Belitung Kalimantan North Sulawesi Lembeh Raja Ampat

 Bali, Nusa Lembongan & Penida Gili Islands Komodo, Flores Maluku Islands

 Here we present some of the more established areas, and try to give a taste of what’s available and why – based on its location.
 Working anti-clockwise from Bali…

 Bali is very accessible and has a feel that could hardly be described as mainstream Indonesia.
 It sits on the west of the Lombok Strait where the water is heading south.
 Much of its coastline is the edge of a volcano – one in particular – which means that you have black sand shelving steadily.
 This makes for great muck diving.
 There are exceptions to this where rocky outcrops have allowed reefs to form, such as Gili Selang, or wrecks like the USAT Liberty have developed into artificial reefs, or around Menjangan Island in the north west, or where bio-rock reefs are being created (successfully) artificially, such as in Pemuteran.

 The Nusa Penida group of islands is a rocky outcrop with steep drop-offs.
 Here you will find fringing reefs in sheltered areas, and pelagics visiting in-shore where that is close to a drop-off.
 It is also where you will find the Mola Mola – a fish really high up on the weirdness scale.
 For Resorts and Liveaboards visit the Bali and Menjangan pages.